mfernest/SEBC/Partner Bootcamp  - Certify.md

     * Do not install any additional bundles
     * It is not necessary to enable all services available
 * Email captures of any misconfiguration/threshold error messages shown on your CM server
+* Name your cluster to distinguish it - your given name and surname initial, for example
 * Clear as many of these errors as you can
     * You may use the post-install checklist or any other resource to help you.
 * When done, email a capture of your CM home page to show any changes